istio/istio.io/content/en/blog/2020/proxy-cert/index.md

 it may deploy a sidecar to provision the private key and certificates through the CSR flow from the CA and share the certificate with the application through a mounted file in `tmpfs`.
-This task uses Prometheus as an example application to show provisioning a certificate through such mechanism.
+This tutorial uses Prometheus as an example application to show provisioning a certificate through such mechanism.

 ## Getting started